 The district is bordered by Pico-Union, Angelus Vista and Harvard Heights on the north, the original South Los Angeles on the east, Vermont square & Jefferson Park on the south & Culver City on the west.
 Its main thoroughfares are Adams,/Jefferson/Washington Boulevards & Western/Vermont/Normandie Avenues, & Hoover & Figuero Streets.
 Major subdistricts include North University Park & Kinney Heights.

-West Adams is home to one of the largest collections of historic homes west of the Mississippi River.
 The area was developed between 1880 & 1925, & contains many diverse architectural styles of the era like the Queen Anne, Shingle, Gothic Revival, Transitional Arts & Crafts, American Craftsman, Craftsman Bungalow, Colonial Revival, Renaissance Revival, Mediterranean Revival, Spanish Colonial Revival, Mission Revival, Beaux Arts and Neoclassical styles.
 Some historic homes are used as locations for movies and TV shows.

 It was once the wealthiest district in the city home to downtown businessmen and professors at USC.
 In the 1990s, three areas of West Adams were designated as Historic Preservation Overlay Zones by the city of LA, in recognition of their outstanding architectural heritage.